mydaytrip/partner-api/source/includes/trip-api.md

 # Trip API

 A trip is a representation of passenger transportation from point A to point B. Each search will usually return multiple trip options that can be booked.
 Options can differ by vehicle type or by being private or shared with other travelers.
-Shared trips have predefined pick up and drop off points and departure times.
-For private trips pick up and drop off points as well as departure time are matching the search request.
+Shared trips have predefined pickup and dropoff points and departure times.
+For private trips pickup and dropoff points as well as departure time are matching the search request.
 Private trips can also be customized by adding stops if available.

 ## Flows

 Trip API can be used to search for trip options, customizing an option with stops and then booking the option.

 ### Simple trip